Exabyte-io/documentation/docs/data-in-objectstorage/actions/copy-path.md

 ## Animation

 In the following animation, we demonstrate how to copy the path of a file to the clipboard, after [purging](../../jobs/actions/purge.md) the corresponding simulation data.
 We then paste it in the [Web Terminal](../../remote-connection/web-terminal.md) with the help of the [Guacamole sidebar](../../remote-connection/actions/guacamole.md).
+Normally users would find the files present at the path, but since we just purged them, the directory is no longer present.

 <img data-gifffer="/images/purge-job.gif">